Using and maintaining your equipment

 Do your own checks

-There are some simple things you can do to ensure your weighing equipment is accurate between scheduled service checks.
-We recommend implementing a checking system that includes:
+There are some simple things you can do to ensure your weighing equipment is accurate between annual certification checks.
+These include: